 I believe in making the most of available space, whether it’s storing herbs, stacking pans … or cooking in a Big Green Egg.
 The Egg has a big dome that normally has nothing in it.
 Most ovens have two shelves, why not the Egg as well?

 Like an oven, a Big Green Egg can have a second level added to cook more food at the same time.
-This makes it more flexible, especially the smaller models such as the Minimax.
+This makes it more flexible, especially the smaller Minimax model.
 The picture below is a good example of maximising the space using a second level, cooking for four people in a Minimax:

-The dome of the Big Green Egg (BGE) radiates some heat downwards.
+That’s not the only reason to add a raised cooking platform though.
+The Egg’s dome radiates some heat downwards.
 The closer the item being cooked is to the dome, the quicker it will be done, and potentially more evenly cooked.
 This is the same principle as raising the pizza stone into the dome with fire bricks.

 In experiments with spatchcock chicken, the skin was noticeably tastier and crisper when cooked on a raised platform (edit: as you can see from the comments at the bottom of this blog post, a reader actually tried this with positive results).
 The picture below shows a chicken cooked raised into the dome, the sweetcorn being cooked under the chicken.